 Where do you do massage?I operate out of Tribe Healing Arts in Roscoe Village -1819-21 W Belmont Ave, Chicago, IL 60657

-When are your bodywork sessions?Currently I work on Tuesdays & Thursdays with some Friday availability.
+When are your bodywork sessions?Currently I work on Tuesdays, Thursdays & Fridays.
 You can see what's available HERE.
 If you want to book on another day, please email me directly.
 Subject to availability, I might have other openings on my schedule.

 What kind of products/oil do you use?
 In bodywork sessions I use Santa Barbara unscented massage cream which is a blend of coconut oil, olive oil & beeswax and I also use pure jojoba oil which is hypoallergenic.

 Do you offer private yoga lessons?
 Absolutely.
 Send me an email and we will talk about what you are looking for.

 What is Somatic Experiencing®?I am so glad you asked!!
 The Somatic Experiencing® method is a body-oriented approach to the healing of trauma and other stress disorders.
 It is the life’s work of Dr. Peter A. Levine.
 Learn more about SE™ HERE

 Do you offer Somatic Experiencing® in sessions?I am currently enrolled in the Somatic Experiencing Trauma Institute's 3 year professional training program and am able to integrate SE™ techniques into my work.

 Massage clients: you are welcome to wear whatever you like to your appointment.
 For your session you will be invited to disrobe to your comfort level.
 Throughout your massage you will be resting cozily, underneath a full sheet & blanket.